Sphere (venue): Films

 In April 2025, Sphere Entertainment announced that two new films would be released under the "Sphere Experience" program: The Wizard of Oz at Sphere, an immersive version of the 1939 film that began screening on August 28, 2025; and From the Edge, which will profile five extreme sports athletes and begin screening in 2026.
+In June 2026, it was announced that The Rocky Horror Picture Show (1975) was to premiere in the venue during 2027.

 Sports

-The 2024 NHL Entry Draft took place at Sphere from June 28–29, 2024.
+The 2024 NHL entry draft took place at Sphere from June 28–29, 2024.
 The first live sporting event at Sphere was held on September 14, 2024, with MMA promotion UFC hosting UFC 306: O'Malley vs. Dvalishvili (marketed as Riyadh Season Noche UFC for sponsorship reasons).
 Mexican-American filmmaker Carlos López Estrada oversaw the production of six vignettes played on the screens throughout the main card, which were themed on the history of Mexico.
 The screens then displayed immersive "scenes" as backdrops for each match.
+On February 23, 2026, it was reported that the Floyd Mayweather-Manny Pacquiao rematch would take place at the arena on September 19, 2026.